For help signing in to your personal Google Account (ends in @gmail.com), follow these steps, instead.

 - Sign in using your admin email address (doesn’t end in @gmail.com) and password.

 If you get this error when signing in to your Admin console, the Google Workspace or Cloud Identity account has been deactivated or deleted.

 You can't recover any data from a deleted account.
 But, you can sign up your domain for the Google service again:

 - Wait 24 hours from the time your account was deleted.

-- For G Suite, go to gsuite.google.com to sign up again.
+- For Google Workspace, go to workspace.google.com to sign up again.

-The G Suite or Cloud Identity account doesn't exist or isn't available.
+The Google Workspace or Cloud Identity account doesn't exist or isn't available.

 Step 1: Check any text that you entered

 Make sure that you entered your username and password correctly when you tried to sign in.

 If you navigated to the Admin console directly using the URL www.google.com/a/example, make sure you spelled your domain name correctly in the address bar.